-University Programmes for which Certificate, Diploma, Degree and Postgraduate Courses are offered fass programme link
+University Programmes for which Certificate, Diploma, Degree and Postgraduate Courses are offered

-Faculty of Arts and Social Sciences

-Bachelor of Arts in Tourism Management (B.A.
-Tourism)

-Bachelor of Arts in Sociology (B.A.
-SO)

-Bachelor of Social Work (BSW)

-Bachelor of Arts in Social Psychology (B.A.
-PS)

-Bachelor of Arts in Journalism (B.A.
-Journalism)

-Bachelor of Arts in Mass Communication (B.A.
-MC)

-Bachelor of Arts in Economics (BA Econ)

-Bachelor of Arts in English Language & Linguistics (B.A.
-ELL)

-Bachelor of Arts in Literature (B.A.
-LIT)

-Bachelor of Arts in Kiswahili & Creative Studies (B.A.
-KCS)

-Bachelor of Library & Information Management (BLIM)

-Bachelor of Arts in History and Cultural Heritage (B.A.
-Hist)

-Bachelor of Community Economic Development (BCED)

-Bachelor of Arts in Natural Resources Management (B.A.
-NRM)

-Bachelor of Arts in Population and Development (B.A.
-PD)

-Bachelor of Arts in Public Administration (B.A.
-PA)

-Bachelor of Arts in International Relations (B.A.
-IR)

-Bachelor of Library Information Management [BLIM]

-Postgraduate Diploma in Policy Studies (PGDPS)

-Post Graduate Diploma in Social Work (PGDSW)

-Masters of Social work (MSW)

-Masters of Arts in Gender Studies (M.A.
-GS)

-Masters of Science in Economics (M.Sc.
-Economics)

-Masters in Community Economic Development (MCED)

-Masters of Arts in Monitoring and Evaluation (M.A.
-M&E)

-Masters in Tourism Planning and Management (MTPM)

-Masters of Arts in History (M.A.
-HIST)

-Masters of Arts in Natural Resource Assessment and Management (MANRAM)

-Masters of Arts in International Cooperation and Development (MA ICD)

-Masters of Arts in Governance and Leadership (M.A.
-GL)

-Master of Humanitarian Action, Cooperation and Development (MHA CD)

-Masters of Arts in Kiswahili (M.A.
-Kisw)

-Masters of Arts in Linguistics (M.A.
-Ling)

-Master of Arts in Geography (M.A.
-Geogr)

-Masters of Arts in Mass Communication (M.A.
-MC)

-Masters of Arts in Journalism (MA Journalism)

-Masters of Library Information Information Management (MLIM)

-Doctor of Philosophy (Ph.D.)
+Information for specific programme click the link below FASS programme link Faculty of Arts and Social Sciences Bachelor of Arts in Tourism Management (B.A.
+Tourism) Bachelor of Arts in Sociology (B.A.
+SO) Bachelor of Social Work (BSW) Bachelor of Arts in Social Psychology (B.A.
+PS) Bachelor of Arts in Journalism (B.A.
+Journalism) Bachelor of Arts in Mass Communication (B.A.
+MC) Bachelor of Arts in Economics (BA Econ) Bachelor of Arts in English Language & Linguistics (B.A.
+ELL) Bachelor of Arts in Literature (B.A.
+LIT) Bachelor of Arts in Kiswahili & Creative Studies (B.A.
+KCS) Bachelor of Library & Information Management (BLIM) Bachelor of Arts in History and Cultural Heritage (B.A.
+Hist) Bachelor of Community Economic Development (BCED) Bachelor of Arts in Natural Resources Management (B.A.
+NRM) Bachelor of Arts in Population and Development (B.A.
+PD) Bachelor of Arts in Public Administration (B.A.
+PA) Bachelor of Arts in International Relations (B.A.
+IR) Bachelor of Library Information Management [BLIM] Postgraduate Diploma in Policy Studies (PGDPS) Post Graduate Diploma in Social Work (PGDSW) Masters of Social work (MSW) Masters of Arts in Gender Studies (M.A.
+GS) Masters of Science in Economics (M.Sc.
+Economics) Masters in Community Economic Development (MCED) Masters of Arts in Monitoring and Evaluation (M.A.
+M&E) Masters in Tourism Planning and Management (MTPM) Masters of Arts in History (M.A.
+HIST) Masters of Arts in Natural Resource Assessment and Management (MANRAM) Masters of Arts in International Cooperationand Development (MA ICD) Masters of Arts in Governance and Leadership (M.A.
+GL) Master of Humanitarian Action, Cooperation and Development (MHA CD) Masters of Arts in Kiswahili (M.A.
+Kisw) Masters of Arts in Linguistics (M.A.
+Ling) Master of Arts in Geography (M.A.
+Geogr) Masters of Arts in Mass Communication (M.A.
+MC) Masters of Library Information Information Management (MLIM) Doctor of Philosophy (Ph.D.)
+Information for specific programme click the link below

-fbm programme link
+FBM programme link